top of page

 The Google Analytics 4 homepage showing the menu and the standard cards

-The universal search box along the top is a powerful feature.
+The universal search box along the top is another powerful feature.
 You can search for the name of a specific report, but you can also ask questions about your data, such as “How many new users yesterday?”

 The Google Analytics 4 universal search box showing results for “How many new users yesterday?"